 I am also investigating how early sensory brain areas use contextual cues from other senses to make predictions about what might be experienced next.
 In particular a further British Academy Grant (together with Stephanie Rossit) investigates whether Predictive Coding can account for such contextual sensitivity in early sensory areas (‘Does Predictive Coding explain multisensory processing in early somatosensory cortex?’).

-I am currently co-investigator on two awards from the BIAL foundation (Portugal) where we are using brain reading (MVPA or Decoding) in collaboration with Stephanie Rossit (UEA) to determine the neural representations involved in real tool use, and with Louis Renoult (UEA) to investigate how memories form.
+I have been a co-investigator on two awards from the BIAL foundation (Portugal) where we are using brain reading (MVPA or Decoding) in collaboration with Stephanie Rossit (UEA) to determine the neural representations involved in real tool use, and with Louis Renoult (UEA) to investigate how memories form.